yavin-dev/framework/docs/pages/guide/04-start.md

 <figure  style="font-size:1vw; color:DodgerBlue;"><img style="border:2px solid black;" src="assets/images/GS_dashboard_sample.png" width="800" /><figcaption>Figure - A Typical Yavin Dashboard with a collection of widgets/reports </figcaption> </figure>

 From within a Dashboard, you can do all of the following.
-As always, the on-screen icon is shown beside the command:
+The on-screen icon is shown beside the command:

 <figure  style="font-size:1vw; color:DodgerBlue;"><img src="assets/images/GS_dashboard_options_long_list.png" width="800" /><figcaption>Figure - From the dashboard view, you can rename, add to favorite, clone, share, delete, add widgets </figcaption> </figure>